replicate/cog/docs/python.md

         return Output(text="hello", file=io.StringIO("hello"))
 ```

 Each of the output object's properties must be one of the supported output types.
 For the full list, see [Input and output types](#input-and-output-types).
+Also, make sure to name the output class as `Output` and nothing else.

 ### Returning a list